 About the guest author: Jacques Duplantier owns Corrina’s Corner in Decatur, GA – a raw pet food processor and delivery service.
 He switched Corrina to a raw food diet years ago, and she responded so well that everyone wanted to know what his secret was.
 The rest, as they say, is history.
 Learn more at Corrina’s Corner.

 Pawnotes from Dalmatian DIY on Our Recipe Test

 The Recipe and Blog Dog Taste Tests

-It was very warm here (coconut oil nearly liquid at room temperature) when I made my turmeric powder from Jacques’ recipe.
+It was very warm here (coconut oil nearly liquid at room temperature) when I made my test recipe turmeric sprinkles from Jacques’ recipe.
 So warm that I froze my solidified paste to make sure I could grate it before it re-melted.
 It worked a treat, even with my larger grater.
-I keep mine in a stain-resistant glass jar in the refrigerator for dinner-time sprinkles.
+I currently have mine in a stain-resistant glass jar in the refrigerator for dinner-time sprinkles.
 Our dogs love it.
 Thanks, Jacques!

 Additional Tips for a Little Less Mess

-Heed Jacques’ caution, though.
+Heed Jacques’ caution on turmeric and staining.
 It is indeed rather messy.
 I’ve made these sprinkles a few times since the original post, and have gotten better at it with time.
 Things seem to go ok for me until the grating stage, as long as I use stain resistant cookware.
 It’s the grating that’s really messy.
-I wear a pair of disposable gloves (a necessary evil) and use a big old towel to cover the counter so I can catch any flying bits for easy clean up.
+I wear a pair of disposable gloves (a necessary evil) and use a big old towel to cover the counter so I can catch flying bits for easier clean up.
 As simple as it sounds, the towel trick saves me so much mess and frustration.
-Now it’s actually fairly tidy work.
-I also make big batches so I don’t need to do it often.